demetrius-hernandez/Drone-Gesture-Recognition/README.md

 ### Observed Errors

 One notable category of errors involved ambiguous gestures—gestures not explicitly part of the training set but resembling existing classes.
-For instance, when a subject raised both hands straight up, the model sometimes classified it as the "Traffic All Stop" gesture.
+For instance, when a subject raised both hands straight up, the model classified it as the "Traffic All Stop" gesture.
 Such errors highlight the need for additional gesture diversity in the training data and the introduction of mechanisms to handle ambiguous or unknown gestures.

 ### Why This Approach is Sufficietly Tested (but can be improved)

 I believe the final programs are sufficiently tested because they were evaluated on a separate, unseen dataset of real-world drone footage.
-This dataset simulates the intended deployment scenario by introducing natural variations in environment, lighting, and perspective.
+This dataset simulates the intended deployment scenario by introducing natural variations in environment.
 Moreover, the test data has been carefully crafted to include a representative range of gestures relevant to drone control.
 By keeping the test data entirely isolated during training, I ensured an unbiased evaluation of the model's performance, providing confidence that the results reflect its robustness and real-world applicability.

 However, there is substantial room for improvement.
 For example, expanding the dataset to include additional gestures and introducing new classes to address unknown or ambiguous gestures would enhance the system's adaptability.
 These improvements would be essential for scaling the system to more complex use cases.